-Business interest expense could be limited.
+Business interest expense could be limited for taxable years beginning after 2017.
 For more information about limitations on deductions for business interest, see section 163(j) and Line 10-Interest, later.

 Transactions Between Related Taxpayers

 Under section 267, a trust that uses the accrual method of accounting may only deduct business expenses and interest owed to a related party in the year the payment is included in the income of the related party.
 For this purpose, a related party includes: